How to Deploy Quorvex AI¶

 git checkout <previous-tag> # Revert code

-make prod-build && make prod-up # Rebuild and restart
+make prod-build && make start # Rebuild and restart external-nginx runtime

 Backup and Recovery¶